openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

   `Conv -> Reshape -> bias` will be converted to `Conv -> bias -> Reshape` `Conv -> Transpose -> ReLU` will be converted to `Conv -> ReLU -> Transpose Only operations that implement `IE_ElemTypeInfoOpInterface` are moved.
-Currently, operations are moved only through bias (Add), ReLU, Sigmoid, Tanh.
+Currently, operations are moved only through bias (Add), ReLU, Sigmoid, Tanh and Clamp.
 ### `-swap-pad-layer`: Swap pattern Pad -> Transpose to Transpose -> Pad
 In order to fuse Pad layer to Convolution swap Pad with operations between it and Convolution.
 For now only case Pad -> Transpose is supported